 The short films can be difficult to locate on Netflix.
 For example, Book of Dragons and Legend of the Boneknapper Dragon can be found bundled together under the title How to Train Your Dragon Legends.

 Gift of the Night Fury is a little trickier, looking for it in the Netflix search bar won’t net you any results, but you can find it hidden within Dreamworks Holiday Classic (Episode 3).

 After that come two seasons worth of Dreamworks Dragons television episodes.
 These originally aired on the Cartoon Network, and are currently available on DVD.
 The first season was called Dragons: Riders of Berk.
 You can find it on DVD packaged as Dragons: Riders of Berk Part 1 and Dragons: Riders of Berk Part 2.
 The second season was called Dragons: Defenders of Berk.
 You can find it on DVD packaged as Dragons: Defenders of Berk Part 1 and Dragons: Defenders of Berk Part 2.

-Last is the second movie, How to Train Your Dragon 2.
-Yes, parts of the Dragons television series have premiered after this film came out.
+Then you have the second movie, How to Train Your Dragon 2.
+Yes, parts of the Dragons television series have premiered after this film.
 However I guarantee, the second film takes place after the television series.
-(Without dipping too far into spoilers — there is a character who dies in the second film, who is still around in the most recent of the Dreamworks Dragons spin off shows.)
+(Without dipping too far into spoilers — there is a character who dies in the second film that is still around in the most recent of the Dreamworks Dragons spin-off shows.)

-I also feel like I should mention, the entire franchise is based off of the series of How to Train Your Dragon books written by Cressida Cowell.
+I also feel like I should mention, the entire franchise is based on the series of How to Train Your Dragon books written by Cressida Cowell.
 They are a fun read.
 Check them out.